 Here are some examples:

 “You’ll never amount to anything,” “You’re so insecure that you’re doomed to fail,” “You’re not going to be able to lose weight, you’re just always going to be fat.”

 These types of opinions are what most affect our self-esteem.
 But the truth is, beliefs held by strangers, or people you’re not close to, shouldn’t really mean that much to you.
 The problem is when you’re close to the person judging you.

 I will not let your opinions weaken my self-esteem

-That opinion…does it define you, or not?
+That opinion…does it define you, or no?

-- It’s possible that a friend or family member is telling you the truth, but you don’t see it at the time.
+- It’s possible that a friend or family member is telling you the truth, but you can’t see it at the time.
 “I think your relationship is making you unhappy,” “I don’t think you’re behaving appropriately,” “I think you’d be happier if you changed jobs”…

 If you have let the opinion define you, just let it go.
 Don’t waste your time or health on something that doesn’t benefit you.